Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Honest Review Guarantee from FeastGood: Our testing team purchases each product 100% independently and uses the product for several weeks up to several months before writing a review.
 Learn more about our review process here.

-- For me, MacroFactor is worth every penny.
-Currently, it’s 50% of the cost of MyFitnessPal Premium and has far greater functionality and accuracy.
+- MacroFactor is worth every penny.
+It’s 50% of the cost of MyFitnessPal and has far greater functionality and accuracy.

-- It’s the most customizable tracker on the market, it constantly adapts to your metabolism, it’s easy to use, and it’s upgraded regularly as new scientific evidence or suggestions are presented.
+- It’s the most customizable nutrition tracker on the market; it constantly adapts to your metabolism, is easy to use, and is upgraded regularly as new scientific evidence is presented.

-- MacroFactor has a large verified food database that encourages more accurate food logging entries compared with all of the apps I’ve tested.
+- MacroFactor has an extensive verified food database that encourages more accurate food logging entries compared with all the apps I’ve tested.

-- MacroFactor is designed in a way that encourages consistency rather than perfection so that users don’t feel ashamed about their choices and can be more successful long term.
+- MacroFactor is designed to encourage consistency rather than perfection so that users don’t feel ashamed about their choices and can be more successful in the long term.

 Medical Disclaimer: The content of this article is provided for educational insights only.
 It should not be used as medical guidance.
 Individuals with a past of disordered eating should refrain from weight loss programs or calorie tracking.
 For medical advice, consult a certified healthcare professional.
 If you’re struggling with eating disorders, contact NEDA for assistance.